4c656554/CIRED2017Paper/README.md

 "# CIRED2017Paper"

-This directory contains the solidity code and testing instructions for the code referenced in the following paper:
+This directory contains the solidity code and testing instructions for the code referenced in the following paper (I'll add a link when it becomes available):

 Thomas, Long, Burnamp, Wu, Jenkins "Automation of the Supplier Role in the GB Power System using Blockchain Based Smart Contracts" presented at CIRED 2017, Glasgow.